Regularized joint mixture models

-\textbf{Variable selection.} For this comparison we initially set a benchmark model which we call the \textit{label-oracle-lasso}.
-Under this model we assume that the true group labels are known and we perform separate lasso regressions based on the default settings of package \verb|glmnet| \citep{glmnet}.
-We also consider a \textit{cluster-lasso} model which involves separate regressions based on estimated group assignments.
-Naturally, the cluster-lasso will be equivalent to the oracle-lasso model when group assignment is perfect.
+\textbf{Variable selection.} For this comparison we initially set a benchmark model called the \textit{label-oracle-lasso}, under which the true group labels are assumed known and we fit separate lasso regressions via \verb|glmnet| \citep{glmnet}.
+We also consider a \textit{cluster-lasso} model which involves separate regressions based on estimated group labels.
 This approach involves an initial clustering step: we give an advantage to the cluster-lasso by using, for each dimension considered, the clustering approach that performs best (\verb|hclust| for $p=100$ and \verb|Mclust| for $p\in\{250,500\}$).
+Naturally, the cluster-lasso will be equivalent to the oracle-lasso when group assignment is perfect.

-We summarize results via the area under the ROC curve (AUC) based on the absolute values of the regression coefficients.
+We summarize results via the area under the ROC curve (AUC) based on the ranking of the absolute values of the coefficients.
 In particular, we consider the difference between the AUC from oracle-lasso and AUC from competing methods (cluster-lasso and RJM approaches).
 One standard-error plots for $p=500$ are presented in Figure \ref{auc500}.
 As expected cluster-lasso yields smaller selection loss (approaching oracle-lasso) as the separation of group-wise means increases, but so do the RJM methods.
-RJM-FLasso is overall better and remarkably tends to result in slightly improved selection in comparison to the oracle-lasso as $|d|$ increases.
-This is possibly due to the fact that RJM uses weighted estimation based on the entire sample.
+RJM-FLasso is overall better and even seems to result in slightly improved selection in comparison to the oracle-lasso as $|d|$ increases, possibly due to the fact that RJM uses weighted estimation based on the entire sample.
 Importantly, RJM methods overall outperform the common cluster-lasso approach in low and/or medium magnitude regions of $|d|$.
-These results illustrate in a heterogeneous real data example, the nontrivial gains possible from a unified treatment of the various aspects of the model vs. the simple approach of clustering followed by sparse regression.
-For the simulations with $p=100$ (here RJM-RLasso performs worse under cases B and C) and $p=250$ see Figures \ref{auc100} and \ref{auc250} (Appendix F), respectively.
+These results illustrate the nontrivial gains possible from a unified treatment of the various aspects of the model vs. the simple approach of clustering followed by sparse regression.
+For the simulations with $p=100$ and $p=250$ see Figures \ref{auc100} and \ref{auc250} (Appendix G), respectively.